Support #24359

 If we wanted to test another analytics option that has better WP admin integration, of the other options I listed above, AFS Analytics is the only other one that fits this criteria.
 However the free, monthly pageview limit for AFS is 20,000 whereas Clicky is 90,000 for a 30-day period.

-Updated by scott voth 8 days ago
+Updated by scott voth about 1 month ago

 I just received the message from Clicky that my premium trial version will end on Thursday.
 Then I will end up with the free version.
 I will test the free version to see what changes.
 Attached is information concerning their price plans.